hansroh/skitai/README.rst

 But I'm not sure my implemetation is right way, so it is experimental and could be changable.

-I think there're 3 handling ways to use websockets.

-1. thread pool manages n websocket connection

-2. one thread per websocket connection

-3. one thread manages n websockets connection

-So skitai supports 1 and 2.

 First of all, see conceptual client side java script for websocket.

 .. code:: html